NazelrodDustin/Visage/docs/Beta/Containers.md

 [Internal] Frame update logic for animations and other data.
 This is called internally and should not be called manually.

 ### `._draw()` → *null*
-[Internal] Test Change Drawing logic for animations and other data.
+[Internal] Drawing logic for animations and other data.
 This is called internally and should not be called manually.

 ### `.addSubElement(element)` → *null*
 Adds a sub element to be tracked by this element.